bsebesta/portfolio-v2/content/projects/wynn/story.md

 {{< /wrappers/grid >}}

 Although our team never got access to the metrics around concierge volume, we had reasonable grounds for considering the voice application a success, at least as a pilot.
 In the first two months, it handled 16.8k utterances.
 Across 4900 rooms in 60 days' time, that's 280 utterances a day.
+Said one executive:

+> "[Has the Wynn skill been successful?]
+Are you kidding me?
+Alexa is answering more than 12,000 inquiries a month just about our hours of operations for our 18 bars and restaurants, spas, and workout facilities.
+Even if you split that number in half, that's the equivalent of a full-time employee."
+>
+> -Wynn Resorts VP of Operations

 The hestitation is that we never learned whether that was evenly distributed across rooms or that number was due to a few "power-users."
 And of course, at only 280 utterances a day, that means a significant number of devices were never interacted with on a per-day basis, though we also never learned the booking rate of these rooms during this two-month experiment.

 Still, at least to management and the users polled, it appeared a success.
-Amazon published their own case study for this, advertising its success in hopes to appeal to other hotels.
-It seemed to have worked—Marriott Hotels adopted a similar pilot strategy, adding Amazon Alexa devices into hotels shortly after Wynn did.
+[Amazon published their own case study for this](https://developer.amazon.com/en-US/alexa/alexa-for-hospitality/wynncase), advertising its success in hopes to appeal to other hotels.
+It seemed to have worked—[Marriott Hotels adopted a similar pilot strategy](https://www.hotelmanagement.net/tech/alexa-for-hospitality-marriott-adds-amazon-to-guest-experience-0), adding Amazon Alexa devices into hotels shortly after Wynn did.

----

-{{< smallHeader >}}Retrospective{{< /smallHeader >}}
-{{< prominentText >}}Assessing the impact (2022 Retrospective){{< /prominentText >}}

-Although we did do some post-launch iterations on the restaurant reservations flow, the Wynn project was a largely one-and-done agency job.
-What would I have done differently?
+In retrospection, what would I have done differently?
 And what might I have attempted had we been able to iterate on the product?

 * **Establishing a clearer analytics strategy.** I would love to have helped Wynn think through, from the very beginning, about specific conversion KPIs.
 (Analytics for conversational AI platforms were still relatively new, and tracking conversions was still not an easy thing.)
 How many restaurant reservations were placed?
 Where in the conversational did people abort?
 How many utterances were said that had no matching intent we'd anticipated?
 In addition, we never got direct access to the metrics around whether actual concierge volume actually went down.
 Did Alexa displace calls to concierge?
 If so, why?
 If not, why not?
 In addition to these questions, we never figured out how to integrate Wynn's own metrics with the voice metrics.
 For example, it would have been great to know the percentage of hotel rooms with an Alexa device in it booked on any given day, so we could look at usage numbers in light of total possible users for each day.